Jurisdiction of the International Court of Justice: Succession from PCIJ

 Finally, 36(5) provides for jurisdiction on the basis of declarations made under the Permanent Court of International Justice's statute.
-Article 37 of the ICJ's statute similarly transfers jurisdiction under any compromissory clause in a treaty that gave jurisdiction to the PCIJ.
+As of 2018, only five such declarations remained effective: those of Luxemburg, the Dominican Republic, Haiti, Panama, and Uruguay.
+Article 37 of the ICJ Statute similarly transfers jurisdiction under any compromissory clause in a treaty that gave jurisdiction to the PCIJ.

-Doctrine of Forum Prorogatum
+Doctrine of forum prorogatum

-The doctrine of forum prorogatum entails the consent of the respondent state with regards to the ICJ having jurisdiction over the case.
-Refer to the Corfu Case.
+Under the doctrine of forum prorogatum, a state can consent to the jurisdiction of a tribunal once an application instituting proceedings against it has been filed even if it has not, in principle, recognized the jurisdiction of that tribunal.
+The tribunal's lack of jurisdiction is thus retroactively remedied through the consent of the respondent state.
+The ICJ has established jurisdiction based on forum prorogatum in a number of cases, including Corfu Channel and Certain Questions of Mutual Assistance in Criminal Matters (Djibouti v.
+France).

 Advisory opinions

-An advisory opinion is a function of the court open only to specified United Nations bodies and agencies.
+An advisory opinion is a function of the Court open only to specified United Nations bodies and agencies.
 On receiving a request, the Court decides which States and organizations might provide useful information and gives them an opportunity to present written or oral statements.
 The Court's advisory opinion procedure is otherwise modelled on that for contentious cases, and the sources of applicable law are the same.
 In principle the Court's advisory opinions are consultative in character and as such do not generally result in judgments that aim to resolve specific controversies.
 Certain instruments or regulations can, however, provide in advance that the advisory opinion shall be specifically binding on particular agencies or states.